vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_4/descriptor_abstractions.md

 Lets start using the abstraction by using it to create a global scene data descriptor every frame.
 This is the descriptor set that all of our draws will use.
 It will contain the camera matrices so that we can do 3d rendering.

 Add a new structure that we will use for the uniform buffer of scene data.
-We will hold view materia and projection matrix separated, and then premultiplied view-projection matrix.
+We will hold view and projection matrix separated, and then premultiplied view-projection matrix.
 We also add some vec4s for a very basic lighting model that we will be building next.

 ```cpp
 struct GPUSceneData {